Webwork Instructor Guide

 • Giving sets of problems as homework assignments that can include answer-based feedback and multiple attempts

-This tool guide was last reviewed in December 2022 with version 2.17 of Webwork.
+This tool guide was last reviewed in June 2024 with version 2.18 of Webwork.

-How are other faculty using Webwork?
+How are others at UBC using Webwork?

 Mark Mac Lean profile Mark Mac Lean uses Webwork to assign homework and quizzes with immediate feedback in Math